 Allowing States to use Medicaid data to automatically link low-income children to school meals.

-USDA will announce a new initiative to increase access to school meals for low-income children through a project that will allow interested State agencies that administer the National School Lunch Program (NSLP) to use Medicaid data to certify students for free and reduced priced lunches.
-This will link eligible children to nutritious school meals with less paperwork for the State, schools and families alike.
-Interested states are invited to submit applications and USDA expects to approve approximately five States to begin the demonstrations during the upcoming school year (2016-2017), with additional states implementing the pilot in the subsequent years.
-USDA is committed to helping 20 States take up this pilot and begin implementing direct certification using Medicaid data over the next three school years.
+USDA will announce a new initiative to increase access to school meals for low-income children through a project that will allow interested state agencies that administer the National School Lunch Program to use Medicaid data to certify students for free and reduced priced lunches.
+This will link eligible children to nutritious school meals with less paperwork for the state, schools and families alike.
+Interested states are invited to submit applications and USDA expects to approve approximately five states to begin the demonstrations during the upcoming school year (2016-2017), with additional states implementing the pilot in the subsequent years.
+USDA is committed to helping 20 states take up this pilot and begin implementing direct certification using Medicaid data over the next three school years.